diaoquesang/BS-LDM/README.md

 ## Detailed Clinical Evaluation Results

 ### Image Quality Assessment
-The soft tissue images generated by BS-LDM on the SZCH-X-Rays dataset were independently evaluated for image quality based on established clinical criteria  widely used to assess bone suppression efficacy.
-Three radiologists, with 6, 11, and 20 years of experience, respectively, conducted these evaluations at our partner hospitals.
-The average scores for lung vessel visibility, airway visibility, and degree of bone suppression were 2.758, 2.714, and 2.765, respectively, on a scale where the maximum score was 3.
-These results indicate that our BS-LDM not only effectively suppresses bones but also retains fine details and lung pathology.
+The soft tissue images generated by the BS-LDM on the SZCH-X-Rays dataset were independently evaluated for image quality using established clinical criteria that are commonly applied to assess bone suppression efficacy.
+Three radiologists, with 6, 11, and 21 years of experience respectively, conducted these evaluations at our partner hospital.
+The average scores for lung vessel visibility, airway visibility, and the degree of bone suppression were 2.758, 2.714, and 2.765, respectively, out of a maximum score of 3.
+These findings indicate that BS-LDM effectively suppresses bone while preserving fine details and lung pathology.

 <table align="center">
 <thead align="center" valign="center">